openstax/oer.exports/CONTRIBUTING.md

 Please use the issue number within commit messages, for example `issue #1111`.
 This will create a link within the PR to the issue itself and help track changes.
 Typically, only referencing the issue is enough but if there are multiple fixes for one issue, you may add a descriptive comment when needed, for example `issue #1111 - changing font-size`.

 ## 4. review code
+Before you push, check your code and squash any superfluous commits, such as fast forward merge commits. //test slack for Walter Cronkite notifications, review co-workers as it is pushed.

 ## 5. comment on the issue when addressed in the PR
 When the fix for an issue has been pushed to github and is ready for review, go to the issue and reference the PR in the comments.
 For example you may have something like `Addressed in PR #1111`.
 This is also a good time to mention anything that the tester should be aware of or anything we may need to keep track of later on.